Peter-cloud-web/Cinemax/README.md

 ## Architecture

-The app is built on MVVM architecture
+The app is built on MVVM architecture in [this](https://github.com/Peter-cloud-web/Cinemax) branch and Multimodule Clean Architecture in [this](https://github.com/Peter-cloud-web/Cinemax/tree/clean_architectured) branch.

 ## Tech Stack